 These are everyday habits that can help prevent the spread of several viruses.
 CDC does have specific guidance for travelers.

-People who think they may have been exposed to 2019-nCoV should contact your healthcare provider immediately.
+If you think you may have been exposed to a person with COVID-19, contact your healthcare provider.